Holey Moley Golf Club in Singapore

 Despite the common perception that golf is a game only for the wealthy, Holey Moley’s rates are reasonable, starting from just $20/person for a 9-hole session.
 Of course, the longer your session, the more value-for-money it’ll be; a 18-hole session costs $30/person, while a 27-hole one costs $40/person.

 Holey Moley golf bar at Clarke Quay

 My first and only encounter with mini-golf prior to this was during a dreaded PE module back in secondary school, and I’m glad to report that this experience at Holey Moley has since given me a newfound appreciation for the game.
 While I still don’t see golf as a sport per se, I’ve since realised that it’s not just a retiree’s activity; There can be so much more to it than putting ball to hole if you go to the right places.

-If bars with games and even bowling lanes no longer cut it for your nightlife-hunting clique, try your hand at the club - the golf sort, ha ha - and have a ball of a time at Holey Moley.
-Pre-bookings are needed, so do make your plans in advance and contact them to secure your session.
+If bars with games and even bowling lanes no longer cut it for your nightlife-hunting clique, try your hand at the club – the golf sort, ha ha – and have a ball of a time at Holey Moley.
+Pre-bookings are needed, so do make a booking on Holey Moley’s website to secure your session.

 Address: 3B River Valley Road, Singapore 179024